-Here is my entry for this week’s LMAC Challenge!
-I call it, “Daytime Cyberpunk Street”
+Here is my entry for this week’s LMAC challenge!
+I call it “Reconnaissance”

 ...and yes, I had to look up how to spell it 😂

 I knew I wanted a thief character to be looking out over the city, planning his next mission, so I started there.

 The character was pulled from a really cool website called www.mixamo.com where they have a ton of royalty free characters with animations.
 I just used a thief character with a hanging pose, and then tweaked the pose to better suit the environment.